 Tell me about the project

-The project introduces a global redesign of the idea of “society” and “community” using many of the principles of what has become commonly known as a “natural law”/resource-based economy (RBE).
-Herein, all goods and services are available to all people without the need for any form of exchange, including money, credits, or barter.
-Instead of government coercion, there is contribution to a transparent service-team framework.
-For this to be achieved, fulfillment is cooperatively coordinated and all resources are declared the common heritage of all Earth’s inhabitants.
-Hence, one fundamental premise of this design is the perception of the Earth’s resources as the common heritage of all the world’s people.
-In order to create an abundance in access, the society is designed to include the tracking of world resources, the use of a shared collaboration and algorithmic operational system, and the accounting of human needs.
-The system emerges, at the material level, into a network of integrated city systems capable of supporting a global community population in sustainable alignment with the carrying capacity of its environment.
-In order to accomplish this, the project’s adaptive design combines an emphasis on individual self-integration with a systems-oriented approach, and an informed reliance on nature’s underlying principles.
+Human flourishing is most likely to arise and maintain within an environmental-societal system where fulfillment is cooperatively coordinated and all resources are declared the common heritage of all Earth’s inhabitants.
+One fundamental premise (assumption) of this design for community is the [socio-individual] perception of the Earth’s resources as the common heritage of all the world’s people.
+Herein, in order to optimize access, the society is designed to include the tracking of world resources, the use of a shared collaboration and algorithmic operational system, and the accounting of human needs (requirements) in the context of contributions (capacities).
+The [societal information] system emerges, at the material level, into a network of integrated city systems capable of supporting a global community population in sustainable alignment with the carrying capacity of its environment, while sustaining global human need fulfillment.
+In order to accomplish this, the project’s adaptive design combines an emphasis on individual self-integration with a systems-oriented approach, with an informed reliance on nature’s underlying principles.

 Fundamentally, the Auravana Project [Consortium] exists to co-create the emergence of a community-type society through the openly shared design, construction, and operation of a socio-economically unified network of integrated city systems in which purposefully driven individuals are fulfilled in their development toward a higher potential state of human experience for themselves and all others.